Kirkmahoe Parish church

 At Kirkmahoe we encourage the use of our church by the community, and occasional events take place attended by parishioners.
 These include musical concerts, and in connection with larger gatherings beyond the capacity of the Kirkton village hall.
 Increasingly the church is used by our local Duncow Primary School, to enable them to present very well attended school concerts, with much musical input.

 Several members are also committed in supporting Dalswinton community, while others have an involvement with Locharbriggs.
 The congregation also have an interest in the overseas work of the church, and help to finance support in sponsorship, and of those in need.
 The annual Shoebox Appeal attracts one of the largest contributions from the region.

 When there are no restrictions to worshipping in our building, we would hold a service every Sunday at 11.30 am which is followed by refreshments (including home-baking) every week.
-However during Phase 3 of the Covid pandemic, there will be a short service on the 3rd Sunday of the month at 11.30 am.
-This will comply with the current covid regulations.
-Worshippers are asked to wear face coverings and follow the guidance specified.
+However in accordance with the recent Scottish Government announcement on Jan 2021 our face to face services will cease until further notice.